 Holders of public office should promote and support these principles by leadership and example.

-The Chair of the Academy Council is Ruby Dale.
-Please send any correspondence to c/o Outwood Primary Academy Darfield
+The Chair of the Academy Council is Doug MacArthur.
+Please send any correspondence to c/o Outwood Primary Academy Darfield.
+Mr MacArthur is a Sponsor Governor and also a grandparent.